jerickjoe111/launch-school/JS230/01_DOM.md

 ## DOM Levels

 DOM levels refer to different W3 specifications and standards that define what DOM API features should be supported by the web browser; as a reference, MDN pages contain detailed tables with this information.

+## NodeList vs. HTMLCollection

+- `querySelectorAll()` works similarly, but returns the set of all elements that match the selector.
+The return value is an array-like object called a NodeList.
+This object is iterable and indexed, which means that they can be used with a `for`/`of` loop and a classic `for` loop, and `forEach`.
+They also come with a `length` property.
+If there were no matches, the NodeList will have a `length` property of `0`.

+The DOM also defines other older element selection methods (`getElementBy*` methods), more or less obsolete now.
+They all return a NodeList except `getElementById()`, which returns a single element.
+The NodeList object these methods return, however, are _live_: they are automatically updated to reflect changes in the DOM (this can lead to unexpected behavior, specially when you iterate over it or use the return value).

+The document defines shortcut properties to access certain kinds of nodes.
+These properties refer to `HTMLCollection` objects, which are similar to NodeList objects, but they can be indexed by element ID or name.
+For example, to access all images there is the `images` property, and the same with `forms` and `links` (`<a>` elements with `href` attributes only).

+- `childNodes`: A read-only NodeList that contains all Node children (Element nodes, Text nodes, etc.)
+- `children`: it refers to an `HTMLCollection` with all the immediate Element children.

+> (NodeList on some browsers does support `forEach`, but not on all browsers; `HTMLCollection` provides no support for `forEach`.)
+To loop through the elements returned by these methods, use a `for` loop or convert the object into an array and then use the higher-order array functions.

+> HTMLCollection and NodeList have differences, but they aren't important right now.
+All you must know is that `document.getElementsByTagName` returns one in some browsers and the other in other browsers.

 ## The DOM API